Battle heats up for Maori vote at Ratana

 "When I do become Prime Minister - and I thank you for your acknowledgement of that coming up - I hope you are a prophet as well, in terms of being able to see into the future that we are able to have a solid relationship between a Labour government that's in power and the Ratana movement."

 David Shearer said that a Labour-led government has policies that will look after those who need jobs, affordable housing and good education.

 Prime Minister John Key acknowledged the historical links Ratana has with the Labour Party, but told those gathered that it was a National-led government that fixed up homes at Ratana.

 "They can turn up here at Ratana and tell you they love you, but they didn't love you enough to fix up your 113 houses.
 They didn't love you enough to do that."

 Mr Key said his government had also made "serious progress" on Treaty of Waitangi settlements.

-Next story in Political: Parata admits mistakes made and lessons learned
+Next story in Politics: Parata admits mistakes made and lessons learned

 Copyright © 2013, Radio New Zealand